Whiteknight/Acquaintance/docs/PubSub.md

 });
 ```

 By default Acquaintance does not log anywhere, but you can easily create your own logger.
 It would be easy to adapt `Common.Logging`, `log4net` another logging tool to work with Acquaintance.
+For simplicity and portability, Acquaintance doesn't explicitly bind to any of these frameworks, instead allowing the developer to choose how logging happens.

 For simple purposes, you can just call a delegate with log messages to dump to the console, the debug window, or a file somewhere;